03 Jul What are Sod Plugs and How to Use Them

 See before and after pictures of the plugs at our office when we planted them on May 23rd, 2019, and eight weeks later on July 8th, 2019.

-We will be following up with relevant updates or other tools we end up using to help these plugs grow.
-Stay tuned to our weekly Sod University emails to see updates and images.
-If you are not subscribed to Sod U, please sign up below.
+See our most recent grass plugs update here: Fall Sod Plugs Update.
+We will continue to follow up with relevant updates or other tools we end up using to help these plugs grow.
+Subscribe below and stay tuned to our weekly Sod University emails to see updates and images.

 If you are interested in purchasing plugs, view our plugs page here.